nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS

-* **Allergy**: A specific substance or condition that a patient has a sensitivity or adverse reaction to, such as "Peanuts" or "Lactose."
+* **Allergy**: A specific substance or condition that a patient has a sensitivity or adverse reaction to, such as "Peanuts" or "Lactose".

 * **Appointment**: A scheduled meeting between a patient and a doctor, encompassing a specific date, time period and description.